dfoddav2/SS25-dsitributed-systems-assignment/README.md

 The backend service is responsible for handling all interactions with the user through the frontend API.
 It exposes endpoints for the user to interact with the application and forwards those requests to their respective services to be handled, either the `Authentication Service` or the `Transaction Service`.
 Also exposes a Scalar UI interface for easy interaction and testing.

 To read more about this service, visit its [README file](./backend_service/README.md).

+### Message Queue

+This is a simple, self-made implementation of a message broker for our application specifically.
+It exposes CRUD operations for creating and interacting with message queues, and of course endpoints for pushing to and pulling from them.
+At the moment it simply stores and provides messages, with the added capability of persistently storing queues, making it able to continue from where it left off, in case of an outage for example.